alex892-droid/Albon.ControllerGenerator/README.md

    You can also do both by calling ```CreateController<TService>(IRoutingConvention routingConvention, INamingConvention namingConvention)```.
    If you don't implement these interfaces, the ControllerGenerator will use default convention.

-4. Add the dynamic assembly to the ApplicationBuilder
+4. Add the dynamic assembly to the WebApplicationBuilder
    ```
    var applicationBuilder = WebApplication.CreateBuilder(args);
    applicationBuilder.Services.AddMvc().AddApplicationPart(ControllerGenerator.ControllerGenerator.DynamicAssembly);